 Additionally, by paying fixed a service fee to a hosted phone system, companies can more accurately budget for telecommunication services each month.

-Disadvantages of a Hosted Phone System
+Disadvantages of a Cloud Phone System

 The most apparent problem of a hosted phone system is that you are reliant on an outside organization for your business’ telecommunications.
 Any changes to numbers, adding users or unifying your communications will need to be handled by your provider.